greendevilapps/weather_underground_api/README.md

 To check out the icon-sets, click [here](http://www.wunderground.com/weather/api/d/docs?d=resources/icon-sets&apiref=77eba12431a68f79).

 _Note:_ The icon set that is provided by Weather Underground.
 These are sent as .gif's and typically don't scale well.
-You might want to use a different icon set or use and icon font.
+You might want to use a different icon set or use an icon font.

 Contributing
 ------------